 Review Activity:

 In your group, discuss each question.
-After you are done discussing, the teacher will read each question.
-Ask every student to cover their eyes with their non-dominant hand and holds up the number of fingers they believe represents the correct answer.
+The teacher will read each question, and every student covers their eyes with their non-dominant hand and holds up the number of fingers they believe represents the correct answer.

 Checking for Understanding: